wbnns/learnhowtocode/deep-dives/ruby/rspec.md

 This section contains helpful links to other content.
 It isn't required, so consider it supplemental for if you need to dive deeper into something.

-* [This Youtube video](https://www.youtube.com/watch?v=K6RPMhcRICE) gives an excellent overview of the fundamentals of Rspec, and gives a brief overview of some concepts that will be mentioned in the next lesson
+- [This Youtube video](https://www.youtube.com/watch?v=K6RPMhcRICE) gives an excellent overview of the fundamentals of Rspec, and gives a brief overview of some concepts that will be mentioned in the next lesson
-* For a more thorough overview of RSpec, read through the [RSpec section](http://testing-for-beginners.rubymonstas.org/rspec.html) of Ruby Monsta's [Testing for Beginners book](http://testing-for-beginners.rubymonstas.org/index.html).
+- For a more thorough overview of RSpec, read through the [RSpec section](http://testing-for-beginners.rubymonstas.org/rspec.html) of Ruby Monsta's [Testing for Beginners book](http://testing-for-beginners.rubymonstas.org/index.html).
-* Briefly look over RSpec's other [matchers](https://relishapp.com/rspec/rspec-expectations/v/3-7/docs/built-in-matchers/equality-matchers), if you haven't done so already.
+- Briefly look over RSpec's other [matchers](https://relishapp.com/rspec/rspec-expectations/v/3-7/docs/built-in-matchers/equality-matchers), if you haven't done so already.
-* Briefly look over the RSpec styling and syntax recommended by [BetterSpecs](http://www.betterspecs.org/) and read through the first six guidelines.
+- Briefly look over the RSpec styling and syntax recommended by [BetterSpecs](http://www.betterspecs.org/) and read through the first six guidelines.
-* The [RSpec Cheat Sheet](https://www.dropbox.com/s/mij3d0bhi29outc/rspec_cheatsheet_attributed.pdf) should help you avoid Googling every new bit of syntax.
+- The [RSpec Cheat Sheet](https://www.dropbox.com/s/mij3d0bhi29outc/rspec_cheatsheet_attributed.pdf) should help you avoid Googling every new bit of syntax.
-* Solidify these concepts with a [shameless plug](https://medium.com/@mindovermiles262/getting-started-with-rspec-part-1-9418909f5e53) from another Odin Project contributor.
+- Solidify these concepts with a [shameless plug](https://medium.com/@mindovermiles262/getting-started-with-rspec-part-1-9418909f5e53) from an Odin Project contributor.